Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Example_Touchpoint2.png)

-Please note, that there is a recomendation that when you give a Touchpoint its name, also state the type of Touchpoint it is, like for example the Touchpoint VTEX Do API, name it like this; "VTEX Do API(PCC)", which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count processes.
+Please note, that there is a recommendation that when you give a Touchpoint its name, also state the type of Touchpoint it is, like for example the Touchpoint VTEX Do API, name it like this; "VTEX Do API(PCC)", which tells the person looking at the Touchpoint, at a later time, that this is a PCC Touchpoint, intended to count processes.

 # <a id="Pathpoint_Configuration"></a>Pathpoint Configuration ###

-Pathpoint is configured using a JSON configuration file, which is writen to the needs of your particular business.
-Once the configuration file is loaded, you can also manually tweek the Touchpoints, tuning them, or working with their queries.
+Pathpoint is configured using a JSON configuration file, which is written to the needs of your particular business.
+Once the configuration file is loaded, you can also manually tweak the Touchpoints, tuning them, or working with their queries.
 This information will be shown to you further down on this Readme file.

 ## <a id="JSON_Configuration_File"></a>JSON Configuration File ###

 JSON for its acronym (JavaScript Object Notation) is a data structure, whose basic function is to allow for the exchange of information.
 Through this structure it will be possible to identify each of the elements and components that will facilitate the implementation of Pathpoint, knowing the function of its attributes, queries and data output.
-To program new stages, path and Pathpoints, you upload a New JSON Configuration file.
+To program new Stages, Steps and Touchpoints, you upload a New JSON Configuration file.

 ![image](screenshots/jsonfile.png)